 It does not interfere with sleep cycles.
 In fact, it has a tendency to balance the cycles, inducing more REM sleep when necessary, or increases the amount of time spent in delta states.
 Many people say they require less sleep when using yerba mate because they experience a deeper, more relaxing sleep.

 Is yerba mate addictive?

-21. Do some yerba mate brands give you more energy or have more kick than others?
+Do some yerba mate brands give you more energy or have more kick than others?

 May I use a tea ball or tea bag?

-23. How do I clean a cane bombilla or one that can't be dismounted?
+How do I clean a cane bombilla or one that can't be dismounted?

 What should I do if I swallow some of the yerba mate leaves?

-If some of the particles of leaves get in your mouth, it will not be harmful for you to swallow them.
+Don't worry, if some of the particles of leaves get in your mouth, it will not be harmful for you to swallow them.

-26. What is the best way to store my packages of yerba mate?
+What is the best way to store my packages of yerba mate?

 Store it in a dark, dry place.
 Avoid letting the herb contact air, water, or light.
 Keeping the unopened packages in a cupboard should be fine.

-27. How long will yerba mate stay fresh if it is stored unopened?
+How long will yerba mate stay fresh if it is stored unopened?

 Flavor seems to peak around 2 years, and stays fresh for at least 3 years.
 After 3 years, it will begin to grow stale, but it is still safe to drink.

-28. Is yerba mate a green tea?
+Is yerba mate a green tea?

-29. Can yerba mate reduce my appetite?
+Can yerba mate reduce my appetite?

+Yes, yerba mate is known for its appetite suppressant quality.
 Yerba Mate is traditionally used in South America as a supportive treatment in weight loss programs that include diet and exercise.
 In Europe Yerba Mate is used for weight loss “as the ideal slimming remedy which facilitates losing weight in a natural way and stills the distressing feelings of hunger,” according to Max Witchl in Herbal Drugs and Phytopharmaceuticals.
 Many people drink yerba before meals to reduce hunger cravings.

 The popular Chilean herbalists J. Zin and R. Weiss supported what Peace Corps workers had reported.
 They found cases in which large groups of natives remained in good health, with only one small meal per day, through extended periods of famine and draught.
-They survived by drinking copious amounts of Mate.
+They survived by drinking copious amounts of Yerba Mate.

 Researchers at the University of Surrey in Guildford, England found a reduction in appetite and thirst when using Yerba Mate.